 HIPAA, or the Health Insurance Portability and Accountability Act, is a law designed to protect patient and participant privacy pertaining to medical records and other health information.

 If you’re interested in a clinical study, please tell us a little more about yourself in the Contact section of our home page and we will respond to you to determine your eligibility for current and future studies.

-You can also visit ClinicalTrials.gov and CenterWatch.com for clinical trial information in different locations across the country.
-Additionally, your doctor and/or community hospital may be involved in clinical trials and can advise you on which one may be the right fit for you.
+Additionally, you can visit ClinicalTrials.gov and CenterWatch.com for clinical trial information in different locations across the country.
+Your doctor and/or community hospital may also be involved in clinical trials and can advise you on which one may be the right fit for you.